I have spent a lot of time in visits to doctors and specialists over the years (mostly when I was younger and had some chronic health issues).

 Do your own medical research.

-If you’ve been diagnosed with something, read up on it.
-Question whether the diagnosis is correct.
-Get a second opinion.
+If you’ve been diagnosed with a health condition, learn about it.
+Get a second medical opinion, if you have any doubts.
 When your doctor recommends a prescription, read up on it.
 Get all the information.
-You need to protect yourself because your doctor doesn’t have time to explain the details of these prescriptions in those 7 minutes (and they’re usually unconcerned about side effects anyway.
-After all, the drug has been approved for public use.).
+You need to protect yourself because your doctor might not have time to explain all the details of your medication.

 Ask your doctors good questions.

-Don’t let them try to get rid of you until they’ve answered ALL of your health concerns.
+Write down a few questions you’d like to ask your doctor.
 Bring a notepad and pen to make notes when you visit your doctor.

 Question the need for prescription drugs and surgery.